-Eligibility Criteria District Assignment Type Student Assignment (Voluntary or Involuntary Involuntary) Process for entering students into the program District assignment is involuntary due to violations regarding adjudication, drugs, weapons and/or violence or violations of the Student Support and Behavior Intervention Handbook .
+Eligibility Criteria District Assignment Type Student Assignment (Voluntary or Involuntary Involuntary) Process for entering students into the program District assignment is involuntary due to violations regarding adjudication, drugs, weapons and/or violence or violations of the Student Support and Behavior Intervention Handbook.
 Students are referred to Minor Daniels by the Office of Student Relations, after referral from the student's school.
 Once the referral is made by a school, the Office of Student Relations conducts an initial assessment, then schedules an appointment with the student and the family to review grades, attendance, and behavior and discuss alternative assignment.
 At the conclusion of the meeting, families and students are informed of the assignment decision.
+Students with disabilities can be referred through the ARC process.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Not applicable.
 Students may not self-refer.
-Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
+Enrollment Cycle (Open Entry, Term Entry, or Open entry.
 Students may be enrolled at any time during the school year.
+Other Entry)

+ing ottainents out or the ringram.
 Assessment Tool Used for Exit Behavior progress sheets, attendance and grades are used to assess student readiness for exit.
 To qualify for exit, students must obtain at least 80% of daily behavior points, pass a minimum of 4 of 6 classes, and record 80% or better attendance rate.
 Additionally, students must have no pending violent offenses or legal charges within the community.
-Exit Criteria Students must pass a minimum of 4 of 6 classes.
+Students with disabilities may be exited through the ARC process.
+Exit Criteria Students must pass a minimum of 5 of 6 classes.
 Students must obtain at least 80% behavior points.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Transition Strategies to Prepare Student for Exit Student must demonstrate satisfactory growth involving behavior.
 Expectations are provided to both parents and students.
 The receiving comprehensive school will receive notification once the student is approved for exit.
 Student Relations will facilitate transition meetings prior to student enrollment in the comprehensive school to ensure that guidance counseling, mental health counseling, administrative and academic support services are provided as needed